nchatharoo/nchatharoo.github.io/about.md

 Bonjour, I'm Nadheer

-iOS Developer based in Saint-Denis, France.
+iOS Developer since 2012, based in Saint-Denis, France.

+As a self-taught developer, this site was created as a place for me to share my learnings, thoughts, and ideas about iOS, Swift, and software design in general.

 ### More Information

-Interests: Video games 🎮, Football ⚽, Movies 📺 and Tech enthusiast 👨‍💻.
+Interests: Video games 🎮, Football ⚽, Movies 📺, Manga/Comics 🦸 and Tech enthusiast 👨‍💻.

 Husband and father of two.